 Makes Networking Painless

-Reaching out to our contact list is a necessary, but sometimes excruciating, aspect of business development.
-If you don’t have anything to say, picking up the phone holds less appeal than being a Wal-Mart greeter on Black Friday.
+Reaching out to your contact list is a necessary, but sometimes excruciating, aspect of your consulting firm’s business development.
+If you don’t have anything to say, picking up the phone holds less appeal than holding back shoppers from the Black Friday door busters at a Best-Buy.

 But when you’re connecting to offer a Thank You, it’s easy.
 And fun.